CERTCC/Vultron/docs/topics/process_models/em/negotiating.md

 ## Asymmetry in Embargo Negotiation

 Asymmetry is inherent in the CVD process because those who currently have the vulnerability information get to decide with whom they will share it.
 This asymmetry puts Reporters at somewhat of an advantage when it comes to the initial report submission to another Participant.
-We will discuss some ways to improve (but not fully remove) this asymmetry in [Default Embargoes](#default-embargoes), but for now we just need to acknowledge that it exists.
+We discuss some ways to improve (but not fully remove) this asymmetry in [Default Embargoes](#default-embargoes), but for now we just need to acknowledge that it exists.

 !!! note ""